Nepo Laulala

-Nepo Eti Laulala (born 6 November 1991) is a New Zealand rugby union footballer who plays as a Tighthead Prop for Counties Manukau Steelers in the Mitre 10 Cup, the Blues in Super Rugby and for the national All Blacks, having made his international debut in 2015.
-He was a member of New Zealand's 2019 Rugby World Cup squad and has been a regular starter for New Zealand since 2017.
-Laulala has yet to score any points for New Zealand in his international career.
+Nepo Eti Laulala (born 6 November 1991) is a professional rugby union player who plays as a prop for Gloucester in the Premiership Rugby.
+Born in Samoa, he represented New Zealand at the international level from 2015 to 2023, after qualifying on residency grounds.

 Early life

 Laulala was born in Samoa and educated at Auckland's Mount Albert Grammar School and later at Wesley College.
 After showing impressive form for the Wesley College 1st XV, was enticed to Christchurch to join the Canterbury Academy.
 Laulala played 1st XV rugby with several future professional sportsmen, including former All Blacks, Malakai Fekitoa, Charles Piutau and Augustine Pulu, as well as his current All Black teammate, Karl Tu'inukuafe.

 Laulala's brothers, Casey Laulala and Luteru Laulala have also had careers in professional rugby.
 Casey is also a former All Black that last played international rugby in 2006.
 The Laulala brothers are one of 57 sets of brothers to become All Blacks.